historical-theology/theological-dots/README.md

 The purpose of this repository, which I manage with [Yet Another Dotfiles Manager (yadm)](https://yadm.io/), is for me to keep my entire configuration in one central location, allowing it to function as my own easy-to-install 'desktop environment' of a kind.

+As time continues, I am likely to add and change many things here, including scripts that I collect, specific settings, and perhaps configurations for additional window managers.

 ## Contents
 - [Screenshot](#screenshot)
 - [Licenses](#licenses)